gleam-lang/website/cheatsheets/gleam-for-elixir-users.md

 ### Tuples

 Tuples are very useful in Gleam as they're the only collection data type that allows mixed types in the collection.
-The syntax for a tuple literal - `tuple("a", "b")` - can be confused for a function call, which is not!
+The syntax for a tuple literal - `#("a", "b")` - can be confused for a function call, which is not!

 #### Elixir